mfkrause/homebridge-people-x-pro/README.md

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
 It monitors who is at home, based on their smartphone being seen on the network recently.
 If you use the EVE.app you can also see the presence history of every person sensor (powered by fakegato).

-It can also receive webhooks sent by location-aware mobile apps (such as [Locative](https://my.locative.io), which can use iBeacons and geofencing to provide faster and more accurate location information.
+It can also optionally spin up a webserver and receive webhooks sent by location-aware mobile apps (such as [Locative](https://my.locative.io), which can use iBeacons and geofencing to provide faster and more accurate location information.

 # Installation